17 Beautiful Picnic Spots in the Blue Mountains

 • Playground: No

-Location: 36 Gordon Road (off Leura Oval) Leura – Open Google map location
+Location: 36 Gordon Road (off Leura Oval) Leura.
+Open Google map location

-Picnic Spots near Katoomba
+Picnic Spots in Katoomba

 Lilianfels Park